Submission Deadline: 15 June 2022

 - Little robotics: Improved performance on a standard CV dataset, e.g., ImageNet recognition.

-- Insufficient algorithm evaluation quality: A RL algorithm evaluated with a low number of random seeds (e.g., fewer than 5 seeds) in a stochastic scenario which drastically alters performance (see Hendersen et al. Deep Reinforcement Learning that Matters, 2019, https://arxiv.org/pdf/1709.06560.pdf) for further examples.
+- Insufficient algorithm evaluation quality: A RL algorithm needs to be evaluated thoroughly with evidence of statistical significance (e.g., reporting results evaluated by many random seeds).
+See Hendersen et al. Deep Reinforcement Learning that Matters, 2019, https://arxiv.org/pdf/1709.06560.pdf for further examples.

 - An algorithm that was only evaluated in simulation without credible evidence on the possibility of transfer to a real robot learning due to sim2real problems or data efficiency.